djmorel/Pokemon-Demo/README.md

 # Pokemon-Demo
+## Repo Status Note
+Please note that this repo isn't currently supported for future project development.
+A new private repo was made to reorganize project development under a CMake format, to test different game engine designs, and to build new game mechanics that differ from typical Pokemon ones.
+This repo merely serves as an example of my coding style and documentation, and an idea of how I decided to structure a custom game engine.

 ## Project Goal
 The goal of this project is to create a C++ application to test game development.
 As the name of the repo suggests, this game is based on Pokemon (specifically Pokemon Emerald).
 On top of using C++ to learn how to build Pokemon mechanics from scratch, the repo also explores how to build a custom game engine instead of relying on popular game engines like Unity and Unreal for game development.